Frequently Asked Questions

 Will CIVITAS help me get into college?

 For college admissions, the most important factors seem to be grades and test scores.
 Admissions officers look at the whole student and appreciate well-rounded applicants.
-No one can say for sure if CIVITAS can help you get into a college, but completing additional courses with a specialized curriculum, community service-learning hours, an internship, and a senior advocacy project would be a positive addition to any student’s profile.
+CIVITAS gives you the advantage when applying for colleges by completing additional courses with a specialized curriculum, community service-learning hours, an internship, and a senior advocacy project that would be a positive addition to any student’s profile.

 Do interns get paid for their work?

-CIVITAS internships are unpaid positions, but several students have been offered paying jobs after completion of their internships.
+CIVITAS internships are unpaid positions, but several students have been offered paying jobs after completing their internships.
+Income earned during internships must be directed to the student's senior project.

 Do CIVITAS students get something special when they graduate?